 - Remain in the US and petition the USCIS for a change of non-immigrant status to F-1.

 - Be admitted to a degree-seeking program with UT Tyler.

-- You must be prepared to be full-time enrolled at UT Tyler for each fall and spring semester of F-1 status.
+- Be prepared to be full-time enrolled at UT Tyler for each fall and spring semester.

 - Hold a non-immigrant status other than C, D, K, M, WT/WB (i.e., ESTA) visitor or 212(e) subject J-1.

-- You must be in a current, valid non-immigrant status.
+- Be in a current, valid non-immigrant status.*

-2. Consult with the OIP Student, Scholars, and Faculty Services office (ISSFS) regarding your choices and required documents.
+2. Consult with the OIP International Student, Scholars, and Faculty Services (ISSFS) center regarding your situation.

 2. Submit any documents requested by your advisor during your consultation to the ISSFS Center within the stipulated timeframe.

 3. If you are leaving the US for the change, you will receive an initial I-20 to take to a US consulate.

 - Upon your return to UT Tyler, notify ISSFS and supply copies of the I-20 and your new F-1 visa.

 4. If you are remaining in the US, complete the I-539.
 You will receive an initial I-20 for Change of Status; request a follow-up appointment with your advisor to complete the application process.

 - Pay the SEVIS 901 fee and print receipt.

 - If you used the ISSFS address, the ISSFS office will notify you when your USCIS approval notification has been received.

 - If you used your home address, you must supply a copy of your new I-94 document.

 - The waiting times for visa appointments vary from country to country.
 Check the website of the US consulate you will visit for details.